AndrewLawrence/ajlFactorImputation/README.md

 `Imputation_` which contains an integer indicating the imputed set the observations come from. mids2spss will do this for you.

-To correctly analyse multiply imputed data in SPSS you need to:
+To correctly analyse multiply imputed data in SPSS you first need to:

  1) "Split" the file by imputation
  2) Exclude any `Imputation_ = 0` observations from the analysis - these are